desiderantes/springdoc-openapi-gradle-plugin/README.md

 This plugin allows you to generate an OpenAPI 3 specification for a Spring Boot application from a Gradle build.

 Compatibility Notes
 -------------------

-The plugin is built on Gradle version 7.0.
+The plugin is built on Gradle version 8.12.1 and Java 17.

 Dependencies
 ------------